gdiazderadaa/vc-schema.org/README.md

+###SORRY THIS PLUGIN HAS BEEN DISCONTINUED BY ITS AUTHOR

 # vc-schema.org

 Visual Composer for Wordpress is a really nice plugin to make beautiful layouts in a very visual manner.
 However, it doesn't allow the user to add attributes to the content blocks, which are replaced by ``<div>`` tags when the html is generated.